Critical illness insurance is a type of health insurance that pays you a lump sum if you are diagnosed with a severe

 - Travel to and from treatment

-If you're thinking about signing up for a critical illness plan offered through your employer, ask whether you'll be able to take it with you if you leave your job.
+If you're thinking about signing up for a critical illness plan offered through your employer, be sure to ask whether you'll be able to take it with you if you leave your job.

 What Does Critical Illness Insurance Cover?

-The most basic critical illness coverages are cancer, heart attack, and stroke, as these are some of the most common critical illnesses and leading causes of death worldwide.
+The most basic critical illness coverages are for cancer, heart attack, and stroke, as these are some of the most common severe illnesses and leading causes of death across the globe.

 - Kidney failure